Flash Burn Under Review: The Holy Liquid Weight Loss Drops Recipe By Flashburn Genesis Biotech

 L-Carnitine

-An amino acid derivative, L-Carnitine plays a role in the transport of fatty acids into cells for energy.By supporting cellular energy production, it may indirectly assist in fat metabolism.
+An amino acid derivative, L-Carnitine plays a role in the transport of fatty acids into cells for energy supporting cellular energy production, it may indirectly assist in fat metabolism.

 Silybum Marianum (Milk Thistle)